vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/12_ABSTRACT_DEITIES_AND_SONDERGTTER/5_Deified_States_or_Conditions.md

 Vedic period it had any specific sense 1 referring to inferior or hostile demons.
 The wide sense of beings is natural enough for a religion which saw divinity readily on every side, and is probably merely a recognition of popular belief.
 It is a striking fact that in the medical literature 2 the Bhūtavidya is by no means confined to evils brought about by evil spirits, but includes those caused by the gods.
 The tendency of the term to become narrowed down to hostile beings in later literature is interesting, but not surprising in view of the much more remarkable history of Asura.
 The origin of the limitation can be traced to the domestic ritual, in which the Bhútayajña was artifically differentiated so as to create a distinct Devayajña, with the result that there seemed to be some opposition between Bhutas and Devas, though the original Bhūtayajña covered all those beings to whom it was deemed wise to make offering when man partook of food.

 We have traces of classes of Sondergötter in the long enumerations in the Śatarudriya, whether we assume that these classes are assimilated to Rudra or treated as independent objects of devotion.
-In either case we have, as in the Roman Indigitamenta, priestly ingenuity working on primitive con- ceptions.
+In either case we have, as in the Roman Indigitamenta, priestly ingenuity working on primitive conceptions.
 A similar spirit is seen in the elaborate discrimination of aspects of gods, as when the Maruts are separately invoked as Svatavas, Samtapana, Gṛhamedhin and Kridin, differences which are obviously rather hieratic than popular.

 5